melbsyd/Data_Analytics/README.md

 state_to_fips <- read_excel("StateFIPSicsprAB.xls")

 ### Check the Data Structure
-To get a better sense of what the loaded agriculture datafiles look like, we will choose and of the data files and call function `str()`, as `str(data1925_1`.
+To get a better sense of what the loaded agriculture datafiles look like, we will choose one of the data files and call function `str()`, as `str(data1925_1)`.

 ### Add column "Year"
 Add a new column year to the loaded agriculture data frames following this syntax: `data1925_1 <- cbind(YEAR = 1925, data1925_1)`.
 Later on, we will use this new column Year in our regression as a unit-fixed effect.